michael-simons/running-free/generator/templates/history/python_flask_duckdb.md

 Of course, the computational complexity did not disappear by magic.
 The aggregation of the computed mileage per month is just part of another [view](https://github.com/michael-simons/biking3/blob/5466d0b5479009eb9da05f4ef8b117f7b937796b/schema/shared_views.sql#L21-L37) that is used in the query.

 All interaction from Python are only `FROM xxx` queries which makes the actual application really easy to reason about.
+The [physical ER-Diagram](https://github.com/michael-simons/biking3/tree/main/generator/static/docs/schema.mermaid) for all tables is generated directly from the live database.

 I don't want to maintain a cloud / server / something setup of a software at the moment, but I also didn't want to mangle any existing static site generator into my use-case.
 But there's [Frozen Flask](https://pythonhosted.org/Frozen-Flask/), which essentially crawls a Flask application and renders all URLs it finds, ready to be scp'ed somewhere where HTML can be delivered.